Tylenol Autism Lawsuit

 It started the acetaminophen lawsuit class action immediately.
 Many of these Tylenol autism lawsuits, alleging that taking Tylenol while pregnant caused autism, are still pending in federal courts around the US.

-This acetaminophen autism ADHD lawsuit has the potential to grow to be the most significant combined case in the nation.
+The acetaminophen autism ADHD lawsuit has the potential to grow to be the most significant combined case in the nation.

 But why hasn't Tylenol yet been identified as a defendant in an MDL civil lawsuit?
 Johnson & Johnson (J&J) has not been listed as a defendant in any claims that attorneys attempt to combine into a class action Tylenol lawsuit for tactical reasons.